Go to

 Quoting from MoCRA

-Products that are intended to alter appearance for more than 24 hours under customary or usual conditions of use and removal by the consumer and is not part of such conditions of use.
+Products that are intended to alter appearance for more than 24 hours under customary or usual conditions of use and removal by the consumer is not part of such conditions of use.

 Quoting From R. Rox Anderson.
 MD, distinguished Harvard Professor and Inventor, who started this idea to remove from the market those inks that could not be removed by lasers: